 Lynn Kious has been practicing physical therapy since 2012.
 She graduated with a Doctor of Physical Therapy from Clarke University in Dubuque, Iowa.
-Her undergraduate degrees include a Bachelor of Science in Biology and a Minor in Chemistry, also completed at Clarke.
-Kious’ main interests are in orthopedics and sports medicine.
+Her undergraduate degrees include Bachelors of Science in biology and chemistry minor, also completed at Clarke.
+Lynn's main interests are in orthopedics and sports medicine.
 She enjoys viewing the human body as a mechanical process and welcomes patients presenting with a clinically complex condition.
-Kious has treated various patients including those who suffer from complex neuromuscular disorders such as Guillain-Barré, spinal cord injuries, and cerebral palsy.
-Kious is passionate about providing the best care possible to her patients and welcomes anybody dealing with an old or new problem.
+Lynn has treated various patients including those who suffer from complex neuromuscular disorders such as Guillain-Barré, spinal cord injury, and cerebral palsy.
+Lynn is passionate about providing the best care possible to her patients and welcomes anybody dealing with an old or new problem.

 Debra Lewison, PTA

 Deb Lewison has worked in the Physical Medicine Department since 2007.
 Lewison graduated from the Physical Therapist Assistant program at Western Iowa Tech in 2006.
 Lewison is licensed and board certified in Iowa and South Dakota.
 Deb works in multiple settings of physical medicine including long-term care, skilled care, outpatient, inpatient and home care.
 “It is fun to work in a rich environment that isn’t the same every day.”
 Lewison’s focus is geriatrics.
 “We want to keep people as independent and able to do as many things as possible.
 It is very rewarding to help someone recover from an injury or illness that they feared would be life altering.”
 Deb and her family live in rural Akron where they enjoy spending time with each other and an ever-growing menagerie of pets.